How to Successfully Integrate Technology in Preschool Activities today?

 The use of ICT and pedagogy in the early years learning environment is important in the process of ensuring that young children break the societal trend of taking technology for granted and learn to use ICT as a tool designed for particular purposes when required.

 In this online PD for early childhood educators, you will learn to meld ICT and pedagogy together in a technology-rich learning environment that equips young children with the knowledge, skills and understanding of what it means to be an ICT capable child whilst achieving the EYLF outcomes.

 Completing this course will contribute to 5 hours of NESA and TQI PD addressing 2.6.2, 4.5.2 and 5.1.2 of Australian Professional Standards for Teachers towards maintaining proficient teacher accreditation.

-Joining fee for this accredited online PD for Early Childhood Educators is just $200
+Joining fee for this accredited online PD for Early Childhood Educators is just $25 USD per month.

 The key to the productive integration of ICT into the learning processes of children is complex and continuous professional development.
 ICT competency of early childhood teachers is vital and there are educational paths that you can take.

 Integrating ICT is about “Utilizing one’s emergent digital literacy to integrate new technologies and new pedagogies into everyday life of the ECE centre, into the learning processes of children in the most efficient, attractive, safe and productive way” (UNESCO, 2010).

 Early Childhood Pedagogy in ICT is one of the 6 units associated with this path.

 Adopting ICT Pedagogy in ECE

 When it comes to ICT and pedagogy, there are many definitions out there that are true in its definition.
 Pedagogy by itself is about the art of teaching and so my understanding of what ICT pedagogy is not just effective integration of ICT, but to develop student ICT capability.
 This should be your ultimate aim when using ICT in education.